altarizer/react-native-naver-login/README.md

 #### iOS

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-ccs-naver-login` and add `RNCNaverLogin.xcodeproj`
+2. Go to `node_modules` ➜ `rn-naver-login` and add `RNCNaverLogin.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNCNaverLogin.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import cc.creamcookie.rn.naver.login.RNCNaverLoginPackage;` to the imports at the top of the file
+  - Add `import com.altariz.naverlogin.RNCNaverLoginPackage;` to the imports at the top of the file
   - Add `new RNCNaverLoginPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
-  	include ':react-native-ccs-naver-login'
+  	include ':rn-naver-login'
-  	project(':react-native-ccs-naver-login').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-ccs-naver-login/android')
+  	project(':rn-naver-login').projectDir = new File(rootProject.projectDir, 	'../node_modules/rn-naver-login/android')
   	```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```
-      compile project(':react-native-ccs-naver-login')
+      compile project(':rn-naver-login')
   	```